-In central Jordan, right off King’s Highway, lies Madaba, one of Jordan’s most culturally interesting cities and home to a large portion of the country’s Christian minority.
+In central Jordan, a 40-minute drive from Jordan’s capital Amman, lies Madaba, one of Jordan’s most culturally interesting cities and home to a large portion of the country’s Christian minority.
 Whether you want to gaze at the world-famous Madaba mosaics, enjoy shopping in the old city center or dine in one of the city’s wonderful restaurants, Madaba won’t disappoint.

 However, the Madaba Mosaic Map is not the only mosaic relic worth visiting!
 The city is also home to mosaics in The Church of the Apostles (which contains scenes of mythology mixed with everyday life) and Madaba’s Archaeological Park.
-Further interesting sites that reflect the city’s Byzantine heritage include Tell Madaba and the Burnt Palace.
+Another interesting site that reflects the city’s Byzantine heritage is the Burnt Palace.
 Most sites are within walking distance of each other and the city center itself.

 Madaba’s Old City Center

 With its relaxed atmosphere and welcoming locals, it comes as no surprise that Madaba is a haven for all groups in Jordan.
 While the majority of the population is Muslim, there is also a large Christian minority, reflective of the town’s Byzantine heritage.
 You will see old churches and modern mosques alongside each other.